daily-co/mediasoup-sandbox/single-page/README.md

 rather than an HTTP server.
 Check the console output to confirm that this happened as expected.

-You'll also need to add an entry to the `webRtcTransport.listIps` array.
+You'll also need to add an entry to the `webRtcTransport.listIps` array in `config.js`.

 ## Running on AWS EC2 instances

 1. Make sure that your instance security group allows inbound TCP to port 3000, inbound UDP to ports 40000-49999, and all outbound traffic.

 2. On AWS Linux you'll need to install a newer version of g++ than is included in the Development Tools package group.

 ```
 # from-scratch install on AWS Linux